dudnikgg/dudnikgg/README.md

 ![Obsidian](https://img.shields.io/badge/-Obsidian-black?style=flat-square&logo=Obsidian)

 ### Some of my pet projects

 - [Topomodo](https://github.com/dudnikgg/topomodo)
   - ToDo app with a pomodoro timer
 - [FE course](https://github.com/dudnikgg/fe-course-bro)
   - Kind of a course for new frontend developers from scratch, roadmap and materials for learning + some of projects that were build during the course by me and my students
 - [Kit]() - it is private for now
   - A WordPress website
 - [KitWPTheme]() - it is private for now
-    - A custom theme for a "Kit" WordPress website.
+  - A custom theme for a "Kit" WordPress website
 - [KitBlocks]() - it is private for now
   - A collection of custom gutenberg blocks for a "Kit" WordPress website.
 - [Valerian]() - it is private for now
   - A WordPress website
 - [ValerianTheme]() - it is private for now
   - A custom theme for a "Valerian" WordPress website.
 Built using Gutenberg blocks
 - [ValerianBlocks]() - it is private for now
   - A collection of custom gutenberg blocks for a "Valerian" WordPress website.
 - [ValerianAuth]() - it is private for now
   - A WordPress custom plugin that handles user registration/authorithation/authentication for a "Valerian" WordPress website.
 - [dudnikgg-kit]() - it is private for now
   - A place where I keep all my personal projects and experiments built using Vue3, Vite, TypeScript, etc.

 <!--
 **dudnikgg/dudnikgg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.